 InventoryThe executor must, within 90 days of the grant of letters submit an inventory of the money and debts due the deceased which have come to the executor's knowledge, specifying the nature of each debt.
 Sec.
 91-7-93.

-The property of the estate of the decedent, other than money and choses in action, must be inventoried and appraised by three or more persons not related to the deceased or interested in the estate.
+The property of the estate of the decedent, other than money and choses in action, must be inventoried and appraised by 3 different persons not related to the deceased or interested in the estate.
+The names and addresses of any appraiser shall be indicated on the inventory with the item or items he appraised.
 Sec.
 91-7-109.

 Homestead, Exempt Property, Statutory ShareThe property exempted from sale descends to the surviving spouse and the children and grandchildren of the decedent, as tenants in common, grandchildren inheriting their deceased parent's share.
 If there are no children or grandchildren the property passes to the surviving wife or husband; and if there be no such survivor, to the children and grandchildren of the deceased owner.
 Where the surviving husband or wife shall own a place of residence equal in value to the homestead of the decedent, and the deceased husband or wife have no surviving children or grandchildren of the last marriage but have children or grandchildren of a former marriage, the homestead of such decedent shall not descend to the surviving husband or wife, but shall descend to the surviving children and grandchildren of the decedent by such former marriage, as other property.
 Sec.
 91-1-19.

 When a decedent's will does not make satisfactory provisions for a surviving spouse, he or she may, within 90 days, file a renunciation of the will.
 If so done, the surviving spouse is entitled to the same share he or she would have been entitled to if the decedent had died intestate.
 However, the surviving spouse is only entitled to 1/2 of the estate of her deceased.
 Sec.
 91-5-25.